The ANES at 75: Historical Trends

 The Michigan Election Studies (1952-1976)

-When Warren Miller was hired as the assistant director of the Survey Research Center, his dissertation proposed a project that was adopted almost in its entirety in the 1952 election study, and used for planning further studies that became known as “the Michigan Election Studies” located at the University of Michigan Institute for Social Research (ISR).
+When Warren Miller was hired as the assistant study director of the Survey Research Center, his dissertation proposed a project that was adopted almost in its entirety in the 1952 election study, and used for planning further studies that became known as “the Michigan Election Studies” located at the University of Michigan Institute for Social Research (ISR).
 The Michigan studies would cover all 13 presidential and midterm elections between 1952 and 1976.

 The Fifties